rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 ![flip](https://raw.github.com/wiki/ReactiveX/RxJava/images/rx-operators/legend.png)

 Some operators also have interactive marble diagrams, which let you move the marbles and examine the exact behavior of the operator.
-You can find this at [rxmarbles.com].
+You can find these at [rxmarbles.com].

 [rxmarbles.com]: http://rxmarbles.com/